Compile-Time Polymorphism vs. Runtime Polymorphism

 // 处理不同类型

-In embedded systems, we need to watch std::variant's memory footprint (it allocates space for the size of the widest variant)—but it stores type information internally, requiring no external vptr.
+std::variant requires attention regarding memory consumption in embedded systems (it allocates memory for the size of the widest variant)—but it stores type information internally, eliminating the need for an external vptr.

 Type Erasure

-Through std::function or custom type-erased wrappers (typically with small-buffer optimization), we can achieve "near compile-time efficiency" interfaces without exposing template parameters, while maintaining runtime replaceability.
-The cost is implementation complexity and potential memory overhead (small buffer plus virtual-like calls).
-This approach is often used at the library or API layer to hide implementation details.
+Through std::function or custom type-erased wrappers (usually featuring small-buffer optimization), we can achieve "near compile-time efficiency" interfaces without exposing template parameters, while maintaining runtime substitutability.
+The trade-offs are implementation complexity and potential memory overhead (small buffer + virtual-like calls).
+This approach is often used in library layers or API layers to hide implementation details.

-Compile-time polymorphism and runtime polymorphism are not opposing dogmas—they are two different tools in the toolbox.
-The embedded engineer's job is to select and mix them based on the target platform's constraints and the engineering workflow.
-My recommendations are:
+Compile-time polymorphism and runtime polymorphism are not opposing theological doctrines; they are simply two tools in the toolbox.
+The task of an embedded engineer is to select and mix them based on the constraints of the target platform and the engineering workflow.
+My suggestions are:

-• Start with the clearest, most understandable implementation (usually runtime polymorphism or simple functions), and nail down the functionality, interfaces, and tests first;
+- Start with the clearest, most understandable implementation (usually runtime polymorphism or simple functions) to thoroughly develop functionality, interfaces, and tests.

-• When performance or resources become a bottleneck, identify hot spots and apply local optimizations using compile-time polymorphism (templates/CRTP/constexpr);
+- When performance or resources become a bottleneck, identify hotspots and apply compile-time polymorphism (templates/CRTP/

-• Enable LTO and link-time deduplication to mitigate binary bloat from templates;
+constexpr) for localized optimization. - Enable LTO (Link Time Optimization) and link-level deduplication to mitigate binary bloat caused by templates.

-• Keep runtime polymorphism interfaces for cross-module, plugin-style architectures to preserve ABI stability and replaceability;
+- Retain runtime polymorphism interfaces for cross-module or plugin architectures to ensure ABI stability and replaceability.